The Definitive Guide to Glute Training

 For an area of our bodies that we never see, we spend an awful lot of time thinking about our glutes.
 For women, it seems they are constantly a work in progress.
 The three butt muscles are invariably too small, too droopy, too jelly-like or too flat.
 The vast majority of women are focused on a bigger butt.
 They want glutes that are round, curvaceous, firm and as sexy as hell.

 But it’s not just women who are desirous of good glutes.
 For men, tight, taught glutes are the perfect complement to sweeping thighs and hamstrings, as well as full, flaring lats.

 Developing your glutes isn’t just about looking hot.
-If your glutes are under developed you are not going to be as fast, powerful and strong as you could.
+If your glutes are underdeveloped you are not going to be as fast, powerful and strong as you could.
 You are also going to be far more prone to lower back problems.
-Regardless of your sport or discipline, unless and until you develop those gutes, you will never be able to run and jump as efficiently as you could be doing.
+Regardless of your sport or discipline, unless and until you develop those glutes, you will never be able to run and jump as efficiently as you could be doing.

-For many, though, developing the glutes is a frustratingly difficult thing to do.
+For many, though, developing glute training is a frustratingly difficult thing to do.
 Women seem to find the beautiful butt to be an elusive quest.
 Men, too, struggle to develop their glute muscles.
-In this comprehensive guide we will get to grips with your butt to enable you to maximally develop it.
+In this comprehensive guide, we will get to grips with your butt to enable you to maximally develop it.
 You will then have in our possession all of the information that you’ll ever need to transform your glutes from glib to glorious.

 - Spreading the legs

 - Turning the legs

 Of course, the gluteus maximus doesn’t do these things alone.
 It works in concert with the gluteus medius and minimus to do its work.